 What is the European Union’s asylum policy?

-The EU has spent years building the Common European Asylum System (CEAS), which is intended to ensure that the rights of refugees under international law are protected in its member states.
-The system sets out minimum standards and procedures for processing and assessing asylum applications, and for the treatment of both asylum seekers and those who are granted refugee status.
-However, many EU states have yet to properly implement these standards.
-What exists instead is a patchwork of 28 asylum systems producing uneven results.
+The EU Common European Asylum System (CEAS) is a set of EU laws, completed in 2005.
+They are intended to ensure that all EU member states protect the rights of asylum seekers and refugees.
+The CEAS sets out minimum standards and procedures for processing and deciding asylum applications, and for the treatment of both asylum seekers and those who are recognized as refugees.
+Implementation of CEAS varies throughout the European Union.
+A number of EU states still do not operate fair, effective systems of asylum decision-making and support, leading to a patchwork of 28 asylum systems producing uneven results.

 How has the European Union responded to refugee movements?

 In 2015, high numbers of migrants, many of them Syrians fleeing conflict, continued to move.
 Some European states, led by Germany, recognized that their strategy of seeking to block refugees moving across borders was unrealistic and harmful.
 Countries worked together to allow migrants to move onwards to the places they wished to reach.
 This allowed reception countries to focus their resources on supporting asylum seekers and considering claims.

 By early 2016, support for this policy began to wane, with increased hostility towards migrants entering the political discourse.
 Certain countries along the migrant route began to close their borders.
 The situation further deteriorated when the EU’s decision to transfer 160,000 asylum seekers from Greece and Italy to other European member states was met with widespread resistance.
 In the end, a small percentage of the needed transfers actually took place.